jmcollin78/versatile-thermostat-ui-card/README.md

 __Note:__ all actions done on the card and resetted if the VTherm integration restarts.
 If you want persistant change, you must edit the configuration of the VTherm itself on the Versatile Thermostat integration.

 ## Change the preset temperature
-Preset temperature cann be changed directly from the card with the following actions:
+Preset temperature can be changed directly from the card with the following actions:
 1. select the preset, you want to change,
 2. select the temperature you want to set with the selector or the +/- buttons,
 3. double click on the preset you want to change.
 When this action occurs, the preset rapidly change to the previous value and then to the new value to indicate that it is stored.